YinHK-gameDev/unity-learn/assets/Addressable.md

 > **Addressable Assets** are assets that have a **unique address** which you can use to **load them from local or remote AssetBundles**.

+Unity's Addressables system is a dynamic asset management solution that provides your users with only the assets they need, when they need them.
+It allows you to organize your on-demand assets from inside the Unity Editor while you're developing your game, and its runtime API lets you load and unload assets dynamically while users are playing your game.

 ### Concepts

 -   **Address** - Identifies an Asset for easy run-time retrieval.